 striped bar

 The Israelites finally reached the border of the Promised Land After wandering in the barren wilderness for almost 40 years, the Israelites arrived at Kadesh again.
 Do you remember?
-It was the place where the 10 unbelieving spies caused the Israelites older than 20 years to completely miss out on entering the Promised Land.
+It was the place where the ten unbelieving spies caused the Israelites older than 20 years to completely miss out on entering the Promised Land.

 This time around, Kadesh was the place where the people mourned the death of a prominent Israelite lady whom the Lord used in a special way in his plan to deliver the Israelites from Egypt.
 This lady was but a young girl when baby Moses was put in a waterproof basket in the Nile River, and she was given the task by her mother to guard over him.
 When the Egyptian princess discovered Moses and wanted him as her own, her quick-thinking bravery caused her to convince the princess to let Moses be nursed by his own mother.
 As a songwriter and prophetess, this faith-filled, 80-plus-year-old lady led the Israelites in joyous celebration, dancing and praising the Lord after He made a way for them through the Red Sea, saving them from the Egyptian army.
 Yes!
 It was Moses and Aaron's sister, Miriam.